finnito/Science/content/9scie/energy-for-life/markdown/energy-in-food.md

 ---

-If we assume that the weight of an average 14 year old is $50kg$, and that it takes $147J$ for that student to jump $0.3m$ off the ground.
-How many jumps do they have to do to burn off the energy from that snack?
+It takes you approximately $147J$ to jump $0.3m$ off the ground.
+How many jumps do you have to do to burn off the energy from your snack?

  ---